bk/wmk-admin/readme.md

   the editor.
 The string `{src}` indicates the placement of the image src or link href value.

+- `show_admin_overlay`: By default, the preview of the website includes a prominent overlay in the bottom-right corner of each page, with a link to the admin frontpage as well as to an editing form for the current page (if applicable).
+This can be turned off by setting `show_admin_overlay` to `false`.
+  The overlay can also be set to be visible only to a logged-in user by setting the value of this key to `logged-in` or `admin`.

-All settings except `password` are optional.
+All settings except `admin_password` are optional.

 ## TODO

 Potential features and improvements in the future:

-- Git interaction.
+- Improved Git interaction.
 - Validate yaml and json before saving.
 - Catch more errors and notify sensibly about them.
 - View build logs.